 People must be over 18 to undergo a mental health assessment and treatment.

-If you are looking to apply for a mental health assessment for someone else, a doctor, a local mental health crisis team can help you with the application for assessment.
-The Citizens Advice Bureau (CAB) can help explain this process with you.
+If you are looking to apply for a mental health assessment for someone else, a doctor or a local mental health crisis team can help you with the application for assessment.

 Before someone can be ordered to undergo treatment, they’re first assessed.
 The Mental Health Service will decide when and where the assessment will take place.